 In 1930, two sisters named Esta and Lottie Trotter arrived to live at and teach in the Vail School.
 For the next 25 years, they were essentially the entire teaching staff at the school.

 It was not until 1955 that the Vail School was connected to an electrical grid.
 And, as late as 1976, there was consideration of closing the school for lack of students.

 In 1980 IBM announced it was opening a huge plant in Southeast Tucson, right in the heart of the Vail School District.
 The coming of IBM kicked off a spurt of growth in Southeast Tucson and Vail.

 By 1990, student enrollment in VSD had reached 1,000 students and growth really took off from there.
 The IBM facility was transformed into the top-ranked University of Arizona Science and Technology Park.
 Anchored by Raytheon and IBM, the Park became a vibrant employment center of over 6,000 people.
 The size of the Park is expected to double in the next five to ten years.
 The Park, Davis-Monthan Airbase, and other employment centers, combined with the attraction of Arizona sunshine, resulted in a major housing boom in Vail.

-Now in 2007, the Vail community is still growing.
+Now in 2019, the Vail community is still growing.
 New neighborhoods are popping up throughout Southeast Tucson, Vail, Sahuarita, Corona de Tucson, and various other unincorporated areas.
 Additionally, commercial developers are eyeing the area with increasing interest.
-Of note is the Passages of Tucson, a planned mixed use destination development on 400 acres that is expected to be complete by 2020.
-The Vail School District itself currently serves approximately 9,000 students and employs over 1,200 people.
+The Vail School District itself currently serves approximately 14,000 students and employs over 1,900 people.